tymaestro/Slot-Machine-Game/README.md

 In the main game section, the animal symbols are responsive for screens of 914px and lower.
 They have less padding and a smaller margin.

 The central game background is responsive for screens 864px and lower.
-I have given it a width of 'auto' and altered the padding and margin
+I have given it a width of 'auto' and altered the padding and margin.

+The animals in the main game section are responsive for screens of 600px and lower.
+I have adjusted their padding, width, and margin.

+I removed the padding on span elements for screens of 520px and lower.

+For screen sizes of 421px and lower I have reduced the font size of the main heading and the i elements.

 ### Feature Function